-My roof isn’t facing south - and that’s the direction from which the sun shines.
-And there’s trees overshadowing my roof too.
+My roof isn’t facing south – and that’s the direction from which the sun shines.
+And there are trees overshadowing my roof too.

-What about winter seasons?
+What about during winter?
 There was at least half a metre of snow on the roof last winter.

 - In the darkest months of the year, solar panels can only generate power for short periods each day.
 Therefore, snow cover is not an issue.
-The panels should be strong enough to take the weight of snow, remember to ask your solar panel supplier.
-Did you know that the efficiency of the panels is highest when it’s cold?
+The panels should be strong enough to take the weight of snow – remember to ask your solar panel supplier.
+Did you know that the efficiency of the panels is actually at its highest when it’s cold?

 What can I use solar energy for?

-Do I need a license for installing the panels?
+Do I need a licence to install the panels?

 - Some municipalities may require you to obtain planning permission to install solar panels.
-Please check with your local construction supervisory authorities if this is the case.
-As soon as the electrician has submitted the required information to Caruna, we will provide you with the commissioning permit in no time.
+Please check with your local construction supervisory authorities to find out if this is the case.
+As soon as the electrician has submitted the required information to Caruna, we will provide you with the commissioning permit as quickly as possible.
 The electrician will know what to do.

-Do the panels produce energy in case of a power cut?
+Do the panels produce energy if there is a power cut?

-- To ensure electrical safety, a solar energy system (without storage batteries) will be automatically switched off during a power cut and back on when the power cut is over.
-In most cases, power supply interruptions occur in windy, rainy and dark conditions when the sun does not shine, and the panels cannot generate any power.
+- To ensure electrical safety, a solar energy system (without storage batteries) will be automatically switched off during a power cut, and back on when the power cut is over.
+In most cases, power supply interruptions occur in windy, rainy, and dark conditions when the sun does not shine, and the panels would not be generating any power.

 OK, I’m convinced!
-Whom should I buy from?
+Who should I buy from?
 Can I trust solar energy salespeople?